UCLH-DHCT/emap/core/README.md

 ## Local setup instructions using IntelliJ IDEA

-These setup instructions are aimed at developing in [IntelliJ IDEA](https://www.jetbrains.com/idea/), but hopefully should be similar in Eclipse
+These setup instructions are aimed at developing in [IntelliJ IDEA](https://www.jetbrains.com/idea/), but hopefully should be similar in [Eclipse](https://www.eclipse.org/downloads/).

 1. <details>
     <summary>Create a parent directory</summary>